United States foreign policy toward the People's Republic of China: Recent development

-A study on China produced by a small working group within the department led by Skinner reportedly envisioned a world of constant, unavoidable civilizational conflict.
+A study on China produced by a small working group within the department led by Skinner reportedly framed the U.S.-China competition in civilizational terms.
 The study was informally called "Letter X" in reference to George F. Kennan's X Article that advocated for a containment strategy against the Soviet Union.
-In August 2019, The New York Times reported that Skinner had been forced out of her job at the United States Department of State, and that Trump administration officials privately dismissed her comments.
+In August 2019, The New York Times reported that Skinner had departed from her role at the Department of State, and that Trump administration officials distanced themselves from her remarks.
 Earlier in the year, an open letter titled "China is not an enemy" was released by five China-focused scholars and foreign policy experts, and was endorsed by some business leaders, in which they decried what they saw in the U.S. approach as "counterproductive", and urged the Trump administration to continue the more "cooperative" approach.

-With questions about the continued purpose of the North Atlantic Treaty Organization (NATO) in the post–Cold War era, NATO countries have refrained from re-orienting toward and labeling the PRC an outright "enemy", but NATO chief Jens Stoltenberg said the organization needs to recognize the "challenges" posed by China at a NATO event in 2019, saying "China will soon have the world's biggest economy.
+With evolving discussions on the role of the North Atlantic Treaty Organization (NATO) in the post–Cold War era, NATO countries have not officially labeled the PRC an outright "enemy", but former NATO chief Jens Stoltenberg acknowledged the "challenges" posed by China's growing global influence at a NATO event in 2019, stating, "China will soon have the world's biggest economy.
 And it already has the second largest defense budget, investing heavily in new capabilities."
-He also said that NATO did not want to "create new adversaries".
+He also said that NATO did not seek to "create new adversaries".
 The United States' NATO representative at the event referred to China as a "competitor".

+According to a report by Reuters, in 2019 the United States CIA engaged in efforts on Chinese social media to highlight criticisms of the General secretaryship of Xi Jinping in an effort to shape Chinese public opinions.
+The campaign reportedly focused on narratives that included allegations of Communist Party leaders' financial activities overseas and concerns regarding transparency in the Belt and Road Initiative.
+As part of the campaign, the CIA also targeted other countries where the United States and China were competing for influence.